Mission Trip Planning Ideas

 - Resources Available for Mission Trip Leadership

-2. Attend or Coordinate a Mission Trip Leaders Training event in your UCC Conference or Association.
-Invite experienced mission trip leaders and "newbies" to share experiences and ideas.
-Contact the UCC Volunteer Ministries office for resource materials.
-Friend the Facebook page "United church of Christ Volunteer Ministries."
+1. Attend or Coordinate a Mission Trip Leaders Training event in your UCC Conference or Association.
+Invite experienced mission trip leaders to share experiences and ideas.
+“Like” the Facebook page “United Church of Christ Volunteer Ministries.”

-4. Prepare the participants.
-Encourage leaders to attend a training event for leading mission trips - or host a training event in your Association or Conference.
-Contact the Volunteer Ministries office for ideas.
-Utilize resources from the bibliography listed on page 2 of this booklet.
+3. Prepare the participants.
+Encourage leaders to attend a training event for leading mission trips – or host a training event in your Association or Conference.
+Use the bibliography listed at the beginning of this booklet.
 Recognize different roles and training needed for adults in a youth or inter-generational trip.
 (Video “Catch the Service Bug”)

 Gather the group for trainings on cross-cultural skills and familiarity with social-economic-faith issues in the area where you will serve.
-If your host site engages in construction ministries, be sure to practice basic skills with all members of your group.
+If your host site engages in construction ministries, practice basic skills with all members of your group.

-5. Determine a budget.
-The major categories to consider when determining a budget are transportation, lodging, food, special events (i.e., amusement park, tours, museums), insurance, donation toward materials, and cost for leadership expertise (i.e. crew bosses, adult sponsors).
+4. Determine a budget.
+The major categories to consider when determining a budget are transportation, lodging, food, special events (i.e. amusement park, tours, museums), insurance, donation toward materials, and cost for leadership expertise (i.e. crew bosses, adult sponsors).
 You may find it easier to figure the cost per person, multiply by the number of participants, and then add other discreet costs to it.
 Transportation costs will depend on whether you rent a van, charter a bus, or fly.
-Food costs per person per day averages between $15 and $25 when you prepare your own meals.
-You may wish to plan for at least one dinner out.
+Food costs per person per day are less when you prepare your own meals.
+Plan for at least one dinner out.

-6. Raise the funds.
+5. Raise funds.
 Many groups use this task to help build a team spirit among the group members so that they get to know one another and learn how to work together.
-Building this spirit can help to make the trip more meaningful and fun.
 Do not let finances be a deciding factor in who is able to participate in the trip.
 Strive to make the trip as affordable as possible.
 Find scholarship support, if necessary, so that everyone who wants to go is able to do so.

-There are many great fund-raising ideas.
-Here are a few: service and talent auction, talent show dinner, pledges, gift wrapping service, parents' day out, homemade candy sale, and selling "stock" in the trip.
+Many great fund-raising ideas exist.
+Here are a few: service and talent auction, talent show dinner, pledges, gift wrapping service, parents’ day out, homemade candy sale, and selling “stock” in the trip.
 A local restaurant may set aside a portion of its proceeds during a few hours to gift to your group.

 When you are on the trip, schedule teams to lead worship, shop for food, and prepare meals.
-Other tasks to assign are: treasurer, photographer, first-aid person, and secretary/correspondent (to send thank-you notes, etc. Paper notes are a special treat to receive).
+Other tasks to assign are: treasurer, first-aid person, lead blogger and secretary/correspondent (to send thank-you notes, etc. Paper notes are a special treat to receive).
 Download an electronic app. that allows you to collect photos from all participants and create slide shows that include everyone.

-8. Plan Safe.
+10. Plan Safe.
 The UCC Insurance Boards suggest questions to consider and safety precautions to implement.
-See http://www.insuranceboard.org/safety_solutions/default.aspx Summer2009 newsletter, page 3.
+See https://www.insuranceboard.org/safety-resources/

 - Have you vetted the drivers?
-Are they licensed and do they hae acceptable driving records?
+Are they licensed and do they have acceptable driving records?

 - Have you obtained written permission with reasonable releases and disclaimers from the correct parents or guardians?
 (Consult attorney.)